fairlearn/fairlearn-proposals/api/Updated-Metrics.md

 We could even generate the argument ourselves if the user does not specify it.
 However, this risks tying Fairlearn to particular versions of SciKit-Learn.

-Unfortunately, the generality of `group_summary()` means that we cannot solve this for the user.
+Unfortunately, the generality of `GroupedMetric` means that we cannot solve this for the user.
 It cannot even tell if it is evaluating a classification or regression problem.

 ## The Wrapper Functions